 I have talked to quite a few brokers and nonprofits about insurance.
-Quite often they will get a quote from the Nonprofits Insurance Alliance Group and call me directly to ask about it.
+Quite often they will get a quote from Nonprofits Insurance Alliance and call me directly to ask about it.
 If I am called directly by one of our members, I always ask if they’ve talked to their insurance broker.
 The insurance broker should always be the first point of contact about a nonprofit’s insurance needs.
 I discussed in a previous blog how to better work with your insurance broker.

 The questions I am asked a lot are, “Exactly what is Directors and Officers Liability insurance, what does it cover and how is it different than General Liability insurance?” and “Do I really need to buy both?”
 I’d like spend a few moments comparing the insurance extended under General Liability (GL) and Directors and Officers Liability (D&O) to clear up any confusion about these coverages.

 In short, General Liability or GL covers claims for bodily injury (someone gets hurt), property damage (something gets broken) and personal and advertising injury (someone is slandered) where any or all of these things are caused by the acts or omissions of something the nonprofit did or didn’t do.
 Here are two quick examples:

 Moving Keys is a nonprofit whose mission is to move pianos for other music-related nonprofits.
 While lifting a piano to a third floor office, the rope breaks and the piano drops on a car.
 The piano damages the car (property damage) and injures the driver (bodily injury).
 GL would cover Moving Key’s liability to fix the car and cover the driver’s injuries.